Dumb and Dumber To: North America

 Early analysts predicted that the film could gross around $30–32 million in its opening weekend and as high as $36–40 million in North America.

-The film earned $1.6 million from Thursday night previews and $14.2 million on its opening day in Friday.
+The film earned $1.6 million from Thursday night previews and $14.2 million on its opening day on Friday.
 The film topped the box office in its opening weekend earning $38,053,000 from 3,154 theatres at an average of $12,065 per theatre.
 The opening weekend gross is higher than the $16.1 million debut of the original film ($31 million adjusted for inflation), and is Carrey's biggest debut weekend since Bruce Almighty in 2003 ($67.9 million).
 The film played 47% under the age of 25 and 55% male.
 Universal distribution chief Nikki Rocco commented about the opening performance: "This was tricky to market.
 A lot of these kids weren't born when the first [film] came out.
 But it has been such a serious time in movies, we had great marketing, mindless humor, and we broadened the audience".